 Dr Dolittle might have been a funnier film if it had had a better director – there are several scenes like where Eddie Murphy is caught giving mouth-to-mouth to a hamster or acting as an animal therapist that would have been hilarious on paper.
 However, in Betty Thomas’s hands the film grovels in an extraordinary excess of toilet humour – a fat lady getting a hamster stuck in the crack of her butt; a rectal probe becoming lost up a dog’s ass; CPR being performed on a rat only to find it is a pent-up fart.
 The talking animals are voiced with the irritating people-saying-silly-things-in-falsetto-voices that shows like America’s Funniest Home Videos (1990– ) seem to regard as the height of humour.
 The film stars funny man Eddie Murphy, who in the late 1990s rejuvenated a flagging career by turning to fantasy films, but Dr Dolittle fails to give him any opportunity to open up and do the wild and crazy things he does best.
 In all, the result is a sad and lamentable vulgarisation of a fine set of children’s stories.

 Dr. Dolittle 2 (2001), also featuring Eddie Murphy, was a more likable sequel.
 There was a further three dvd-released sequels Dr. Dolittle 3 (2006), Dr Dolittle: Tail to the Chief (2008) and Dr Dolittle: Million Dollar Mutts (2009), which featured Kyla Pratt in a return performances as Dolittle’s daughter who has inherited his abilities.
 Eddie Murphy does not appear in these last three but Kirsten Wilson turns up in the first.
-Robert Downey Jr will play Dr Dolittle in a new version of the stories with the upcoming The Voyages of Doctor Dolittle (2020).
+Robert Downey Jr played Dr Dolittle in the subsequent Dolittle (2020), which returned far more to the tone of the original stories.

 Eddie Murphy and Betty Thomas later reteamed for the extremely unfunny film version of I Spy (2002), based on the 1960s tv series, while Thomas ventured back into talking animal inanity with Alvin and the Chipmunks: The Squeakquel (2009).
 Betty Thomas’s other films have included the less-than-inspired likes of 28 Days (2000) and John Tucker Must Die (2006).